Podcasts

 I mean, I think fold and flip phones are really interesting in the sense that I would love to see kind of a change in terms of the form factor with devices.
 Right?
 Like, everybody's had a candy bar phone since the beginning of time.
 First

-of all, the thing is, I think AT and T is not selling the Google Pixel Fold because the thing doesn't show up in the installed base, which to me means it doesn't sell.
+of all, the thing is, I think AT&T is not selling the Google Pixel Fold because the thing doesn't show up in the installed base, which to me means it doesn't sell.

 Well, there's a chicken or the egg thing.
 Right?
 Because, like, all the carriers have had very heavy incentives on folds and flips for the last at least three generations Yeah.
 Coming from Samsung.
 Right?